SeldonIO/seldon-core/docs-gb/kubernetes/tracing.md

 - Servers

-After restart, these components will read the updated tracing config and start emitting traces to Jaeger.
+After restart, these components reads the updated tracing config and start emitting traces to Jaeger.

-## Generate traffic to see traces
+## Generate traffic

 To visualize traces, send requests to your models or pipelines deployed in Seldon Core 2.
-Each inference request should produce a trace that shows the path through the Core 2 components (e.g., gateways, dataflow engine, server agents) in the Jaeger UI.
+Each inference request should produce a trace that shows the path through the Core 2 components such as gateways, dataflow engine, server agents in the Jaeger UI.

 ## Access the Jaeger UI